alexrobbins/cascalog-intro/slides/presentation.md

 <!--- Notes:
 Hadoop is the current dominant force in the world of distributed computing.
-Most of its competitors are built on top of it, and reuse pieces of it, such as HDFS, its distributed file system.
+Most of its competitors are built on top of it, and reuse pieces of it, such as HDFS, Hadoop's distributed file system.
 Hadoop provides low level control over your jobs, with the normal tradeoffs for low level programming.
 Writing compute jobs in hadoop requires a fair amount of boilerplate, with even very simple tasks taking more than 50 lines of code.
 At the same time, Hadoop works.